 If you're moving from state to state or from one country to another, sometimes your plants aren't allowed to move with you.
 When moving from California to Toronto, I called customs and found out that my potted fruit trees were not allowed into Canada.
 Heartbroken, I gave my plants to a friend who had just bought a new house.
 Now they live quite happily in her garden.

 So, before you take plants with you, find out what species are allowed into your new state or country before you attempt to smuggle them in unknowingly.
-It would be terrible to leave your beautiful darlings with the border guard who may, or may not, possess a green thumb.
+It would be terrible to leave your beautiful darlings with the border guard who may, or may not, possesses a green thumb.

 Plants and Hired Movers